rlucente-se-jboss/ocp-on-nuc/linksys-openwrt-config.md

 # Overview
-I want to have a stable IP address for my OCP instance regardless of where I'm running it.
+I want to have a static IP address for my OCP instance regardless of where I'm running it.
 This makes it portable across multiple demo environments.
-My goal is to provide connectivity to the broader public internet while enabling my laptop to easily connect to my OCP instance at a stable IP address.
+My goal is to provide connectivity to the broader public internet while enabling my laptop to easily connect to my OCP instance at a static IP address.

 I blew the dust off an old Linksys WRT54G v2 WiFi router to repurpose for this.